Kelly Ivanoski (Class of 2018) is manager of the Nolen Greenhouses here at the New York Botanical Garden.

 Shanti Nagel (Class of 2009) founded Design Wild, a collaborative landscape design firm based in New York In addition, she continues her work in the Hell’s Kitchen neighborhood as the Director of Community Cultivation and founder of CultivateHKY.

-Ann Marie Breyer (Class of 2008) is currently the Horticulture Manager for Citi Field, home of The New York Mets in Flushing, New York.
+Ann Marie Breyer (Class of 2008) is currently the Director of Landscaping and Horticulture at Citi Field, home of The New York Mets in Flushing, New York.

 Alex Feleppa (Class of 2007) is currently the Landscape Foreman with Summerhill Landscapes, a company based in the Hamptons.
 After graduation, he created the Director of Horticulture position for the Hort Society of New York and then worked at Central Park Conservancy.